-Here’s what I came up with for the top 10 things to do in Oaxaca.
+Here's what I came up with for the top ten things to do in Oaxaca.

 1. Church of Santo Domingo de Guzmán

-Built in the Baroque style over the course of 200 years, from the 16th to the 18th century, the Church of Santo Domingo de Guzmán is an imposing structure which can’t be missed.
+Built in the Baroque style over the course of 200 years, from the 16th to the 18th century, the Church of Santo Domingo de Guzmán is an imposing structure that can't be missed.